 The Hash-Join operation has two ancestors, the Seq Scan of the crew and the Hash operation.

 The Hash operation has one ancestor, the Seq Scan on people.
 Since we are looking for cardinality issues, and the HASH operator does not affect it, we can skip the hash and continue with the Seq Scan parsing.
-Since the Seq Scan has the filter key inside it, when we parse this operation, we are going to split it into two logical operations (part of the parsingMethod of Seq Scan).
+Since the Seq Scan has the filter key inside it, when we parse this operation, the parser is going to split it into two logical operations (part of the parsingMethod of Seq Scan).
 This later will allow us to better understand the query.

 Seq Scan* on people which represents the people after the filter, and it will instead of the Seq Scan in the ancestor hierarchy.